-MS. CASH-CHAPMAN: Well, I think that what you 17 18 are saying is that -- the way you are saying it 19 sounds to me like when people come forward with 20 issues about our policy in our general meetings perhaps that's when we can turn it back over to 21 22 this committee and, again, all of us, as it says, 23 are invited to be a part of this committee.
-So it 24 almost sounds like this committee will function 25 more of a workshop style that we can go through each line by line of the policy to spare us doing 1 2 that in a general meeting where someone may come 3 for, you know, one thing on our agenda, but get 4 through four hours of this policy first.
+MS. CASH-CHAPMAN: Well, I think that what you are saying is that -- the way you are saying it sounds to me like when people come forward with issues about our policy in our general meetings perhaps that's when we can turn it back over to this committee and, again, all of us, as it says, are invited to be a part of this committee.
+So it almost sounds like this committee will function more of a workshop style that we can go through

+1 each line by line of the policy to spare us doing 2 that in a general meeting where someone may come 3 for, you know, one thing on our agenda, but get 4 through four hours of this policy first.
 I just 5 think that this committee offers us the opportunity 6 to bring in people that have an expertise in the 7 certain policies that they might be interested in.
-And correct me if I am wrong, but I'm not hearing 8 9 that you're going to go to this meeting and we are 10 going to say, okay, what policy should we tear apart and rewrite because we don't like what the 11 Authority is doing.
-I'm hearing it the reverse of 12 that that we as an Authority are saying let's take 13 a look at some of these policies and what we can do 14 15 to better those policies.
-So let's bring that back 16 to the committee and, again, because all of us are there it would be chaired, vice-chaired by board 17 members, I think that we still have the authority 18 19 and have the ability to keep it on topic, on task 20 and kind of in conjunction with what we are doing 21 as a board.
+8 And correct me if I am wrong, but I'm not hearing 9 that you're going to go to this meeting and we are 10 going to say, okay, what policy should we tear 11 apart and rewrite because we don't like what the 12 Authority is doing.
+I'm hearing it the reverse of 13 that that we as an Authority are saying let's take 14 a look at some of these policies and what we can do 15 to better those policies.
+So let's bring that back 16 to the committee and, again, because all of us are 17 there it would be chaired, vice-chaired by board 18 members, I think that we still have the authority 19 and have the ability to keep it on topic, on task 20 and kind of in conjunction with what we are doing 21 as a board.
 22 So we are running parallel.
-And hopefully 23 meeting, you know, to bring the policy where we as 24 a board feel it should be.
+And hopefully 23 meeting, you know, to bring the policy where we as meeting, you know, to bring the policy where we as a board feel it should be.